ZJohnWenjin/FMMDIFF/README.md

 # FMMDIFF
-FMM-Diff: A Feature Mapping and Merging Diffusion Model for MRI Generation with Missing Modality Still on Updating!!!
+FMM-Diff: A Feature Mapping and Merging Diffusion Model for MRI Generation with Missing Modality.

+Still on Updating!!!
 But FMM module had been updated.
 You can use Mapping encoder to do what you want.

 ## 🔧 Configuration